jekwatt/tech_talks/README.md

-# lightning_talks
+# tech-talks
-Collection of resources related to lightning talks for tech sessions
+A collection of resources related to lightning talks and main talks for tech sessions.